Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Calcium is a mineral that helps us make strong bones and teeth.
-Most of the calcium in our bodies is in our bones.
-We spend almost half of our lives (30 to 35 years) building to a peak bone mass.
-Taking in enough calcium helps younger people build strong bones.
-Maintaining a safe calcium level helps older people limit bone loss.
-Our bodies cannot make calcium, so we must get it from foods or supplements.
+Calcium is a mineral that helps make strong bones and teeth.
+Most of the calcium in your body is in your bones.
+It takes almost half of your life (30 to 35 years) for your bones to reach their maximum size and strength (peak bone mass).
+When you are younger, taking in enough calcium helps you build strong bones.
+When you are older, getting enough calcium in your diet helps to limit bone loss.
+Your body can’t make calcium, so you must get it from foods or supplements.

-You might need a supplement if you fall in to one or more of the following categories:
+You might need a supplement if any of the following is true for you:

 I don’t eat dairy products or other foods that are high in calcium (such as kale, bok choy, and calcium-fortified foods) 2 to 3 times a day.

 I do not do frequent weight-bearing exercises (such as walking, running, or weightlifting).